TanmayJain97/User-Validation-Input-Forms-/README.md

 # User-Validation-Input-Forms-

-Modified to UC 1 - Validate Name
+Modified to UC 2 - Validate Email

-First name starts with Cap and has minimum 3 characters
+E.g. abc.xyz@bl.co.in -

+Email has 3 mandatory parts (abc, bl & co) and 2 optional (xyz & in) with precise @ and . positions